Skip to content

 }

-initializeRebaseBackend returns a RebaseBackendInstance with access to all services:
+initializeRebaseBackend returns a RebaseBackendInstance with access to internal services:

 const instance = await initializeRebaseBackend(config);